DHRI-Curriculum/intro-python-workshop/lessons.md

 2. The exponent operator is two asteriks, or `**`.
 For example, the number `3` to the power of `2` would be expressed as `3**2`.

+## Evaluation

+What are the characteristics of the REPL?
+Select all that apply.
+- The REPL has a prompt that begins with `$`.
+- The REPL has a prompt that begins with `>>>`.*
+- The REPL and the terminal are the same thing.
+- The REPL can be used to evaluate mathematical expressions like `2 + 2`.*

 # Types

 Types are classifications that let the computer know how a programmer intends to use a piece of data.
 You can just think of them as, well, types of data.